telekom-mms/aurelia-components/README.md

 ## Locale related features

-TODO: Test with Aurelia 2: https://docs.aurelia.io/aurelia-packages/internationalization

 Some extensions like `date-format-value-converter` or `currency-value-converter` support localization.
-To change their internal locale, use the `aurelia-i18n` library.
+To change their internal locale, use the `@aurelia/i18n` library.

 ```typescript
 import {I18N} from '@aurelia/i18n';